 By Rick Steves and Cameron Hewitt

-- Zlateh the Goat (Isaac Bashevis Singer) includes seven folktales of Jewish Eastern Europe.
+- Zlateh the Goat (Isaac Bashevis Singer, 1966).
+Newbery Honor book telling seven folktales of Jewish Eastern Europe.

 - The Pianist (2002).
-Roman Polanski's The Pianist (2002) is a biopic about the struggle for survival of Władysław Szpilman (played by Adrien Brody, in an Oscar-winning role), a Jewish concert pianist in Holocaust-era Warsaw.
+Roman Polanski's biopic about the struggle for survival of Władysław Szpilman (played by Adrien Brody, in an Oscar-winning role), a Jewish concert pianist in Holocaust-era Warsaw.

 Two acclaimed German movies offer excellent insight into the surreal and paranoid days of the Soviet Bloc.
 The Oscar-winning Lives of Others (2006) chronicles the constant surveillance that the communist regime employed to keep potential dissidents in line.
 For a funny and nostalgic look at post-communist Europe's fitful transition to capitalism, Good Bye Lenin!
 (2003) can't be beat.

 Cameron Hewitt is the co-author of the Rick Steves Eastern Europe guidebook.